شهر هوشیار؛ بازاندیشی در مفهوم شهر هوشمند

 چکیده [English]

-Methodology: This study is fundamental and exploratory, aiming to clarify concepts, identify fundamental challenges, and develop a conceptual framework for the “Wise City.”
+Materials and Methods: This study is fundamental and exploratory, aiming to clarify concepts, identify fundamental challenges, and develop a conceptual framework for the “Wise City”.
 In the first step, a systematic review of the scientific literature was conducted to extract the key conceptual, operational, technological, social, and governance-related challenges associated with smart cities.
 In the second step, fifteen experts were purposefully selected using the snowball sampling technique, and data collection continued until theoretical saturation was achieved.
 In the third step, the collected data were analyzed using the Fuzzy DEMATEL technique to determine the causal–effect relationships among the identified challenges.
 Finally, the results were integrated within a critical discourse framework, leading to the development of the “Wise City” model as a human-centered, ethical, and meaning-oriented alternative to the technology-driven smart city paradigm.

 کلیدواژهها [English]